 Students are required to obtain an ecclesiastical endorsement every semester they register for classes, including on-line courses.
 A student who has been suspended from any CES school may not register for online classes until they are in good Honor Code standing and ecclesiastically endorsed.

-Upon written consent from the student, the Office of Honor, the Dean of Students, and the Vice President of Student Development and Services may communicate confidential information with the student's ecclesiastical leader and advise the student's ecclesiastical leader of disciplinary action taken by the university.
+Upon written consent from the student, the Office of Honor, the dean of students, and the Student Life Vice President may communicate confidential information with the student's ecclesiastical leader and advise the student's ecclesiastical leader of disciplinary action taken by the university.

 Ecclesiastical Endorsement Exception